IBM-Bluemix-Docs/containers/cs_security.md

 {: #opening_ports}

 Review these situations in which you might need to open specific ports and IP addresses in your firewalls:

-* To allow communication between the Kubernetes master and the worker nodes when either a firewall is set up for the worker nodes or the firewall settings are customized in your IBM Cloud infrastructure (SoftLayer) account
+* [To allow communication between the Kubernetes master and the worker nodes](#firewall_outbound) when either a firewall is set up for the worker nodes or the firewall settings are customized in your IBM Cloud infrastructure (SoftLayer) account.

-* To access the load balancer or Ingress controller from outside of the cluster
+### Allowing the cluster to access infrastructure resources and other services
-* To run `kubectl` commands from your local system when corporate network policies prevent access to public internet endpoints via proxies or firewalls
+{: #firewall_outbound}

   1. Note the public IP address for all your worker nodes in the cluster.